Promoting the rule of law – Rights and security for all Afghans

 With the support of the project, the Afghanistan Independent Bar Association has opened its first regional office in Kunduz.
 At the same time, the project is working to establish a comprehensive network of Huquq offices across the northern provinces.

 The project assists lawyers at the outset of their careers, for instance through training courses or internship placements.
 It also provides support to law and sharia faculties in the northern provinces, in the form of training and practical courses as well as access to legal texts and specialised literature.
 In legal clinics with the support of practitioners, students at the faculties can work on real cases.
-Through role-playing exercises and work experience placements they obtain insights into the everyday work of legal professionals.
+Through role-playing exercises (in the form of moot courts, for example) and work experience placements they obtain insights into the everyday work of legal professionals.

-Since the opening of the office of the Afghanistan Independent Bar Association, the number of lawyers in Kunduz has risen from 12 to 114.
+Since the opening of the office of the Afghanistan Independent Bar Association, the number of lawyers in Kunduz has risen from 12 to 114, 28 of whom are women.
 Lawyers can now provide legal advice in protected spaces inside prisons.
 Legal advice is also available to women free of charge in the Office for Women’s Affairs, and in Takhar, a group of women law graduates have opened their own office.
 In Kunduz six new Huquq offices have opened since 2011.
 Increasing numbers of citizens are taking advantage of the services of these offices.
 The number of cases being processed each year in the supported northern provinces increased from 1,439 in 2011 to more than 61,000 in 2017.

-The project has set up libraries of law at all the universities it supports, and has delivered training to more than 500 female students.
-In all, it has provided more than 30,000 books since 2012, and organised more than 150 training courses.
+The project has set up libraries of law at all the universities it supports, and has delivered training to more than 1,000 female students.
+In all, over 30,000 books have been provided since 2012, and more than 150 training courses organised.
 In addition, around 60 students have received study grants.
-The project supports female students of law as they enter the professional careers, above all through internship programmes.
+The project supports female students of law as they enter their professional careers, above all through internship programmes.

-In the provinces of Badakhshan and Balkh, women can seek advice from special counsellors, while in Kabul, members of the umbrella association of women's organisations and staff from the Ministry of Women’s Affairs participate in legal training and workshops.
-The organisers educate them and encourage them to take a public stance on women's issues.
-Women who have been victims of domestic violence or who need support for other reasons can seek advice from a 24-hour hotline.
+In the provinces of Badakhshan and Balkh, women can seek advice from special counsellors, while in Kabul, members of the umbrella association of women’s organisations and staff from the Ministry of Women’s Affairs participate in legal training and workshops.
+The organisers educate them and encourage them to take a public stance on women’s issues.
+As part of an initiative by the Ministry of Women’s Affairs, voluntary points of contact to provide advice to women have already been established in around 20 districts.